Pirlimycin

-Pirlimycin hydrochloride belongs to the lincosamide class of antimicrobials.
-Under the trade name Pirsue, it is used in the treatment of mastitis in cattle.
+Pirlimycin, sold under the brand name Pirsue, is used in the treatment of mastitis in cattle.
+It is used as the salt pirlimycin hydrochloride and it belongs to the lincosamide class of antimicrobials.

 Activity

 Pirlimycin is active against Gram-positive bacteria, specifically Staphylococcus aureus and coagulase negative species of Staphylococcus and Streptococcus.
 It has no activity against Gram-negative bacteria.

 Mechanism of action

 It is bacteriostatic and acts by inhibiting bacterial protein synthesis via binding with the 50S subunit of the ribosome.